Fossano railway station

-Fossano railway station (Stazione di Fossano) is the railway station serving the comune of Fossano, in the Piedmont region, northwestern Italy.
+Fossano railway station (Stazione di Fossano) is the railway station serving the comune of Fossano, in the Piedmont region of northwestern Italy.
 It is the junction of the Turin–Savona and Fossano–Cuneo railways.

-The station is currently managed by Rete Ferroviaria Italiana (RFI).
-Train services are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+The station is managed by Rete Ferroviaria Italiana (RFI), while train services are operated by Trenitalia.
+Both companies are subsidiaries of Ferrovie dello Stato (FS), Italy's state-owned rail company.

 History

 The station was opened on 15 December 1853, upon the inauguration of the track from Savigliano to Fossano of the Turin–Savona railway.

 Features

 Seven tracks of which are equipped with platforms, pass through the station.

 Train services

 The station is served by the following services: